quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC packet:

 : A complete processable unit of QUIC that can be encapsulated in a UDP datagram.
-QUIC packets carry one or more frames.
-Multiple QUIC packets can be encapsulated in a single UDP datagram.
+One or more QUIC packets can be encapsulated in a single UDP datagram.

 Ack-eliciting Packet: